-Figure 4-2 Switched Gigabit Ethernet OpenVMS Cluster
+Figure 4-3 Switched 10 Gigabit Ethernet OpenVMS Cluster

-- Support for jumbo frames (7552 bytes each) is available starting with OpenVMS Version 7.3.
-(Prior to the introduction of jumbo-frame support, the only frame size supported for cluster communications was the standard 1518-byte maximum Ethernet frame size.) - The DEGPA cannot be used as the boot device, but satellites can be booted over standard 10/100 Ethernet network adapters configured on a Gigabit switch. - The DEGXA can be used as a boot device.
+Support for jumbo frames (7552 bytes each) is available starting with OpenVMS Version 7.3.
+(Prior to the introduction of jumbo-frame support, the only frame size supported for cluster communications was the standard 1518-byte maximum Ethernet frame size.)

+The DEGPA cannot be used as the boot device, but satellites can be booted over standard 10/100 Ethernet network adapters configured on a Gigabit switch.
+The DEGXA Gigabit Ethernet adapter, is a Broadcom BCM5703 chip (TIGON3) network interface card (NIC).
+The introduction of the DEGXA Gigabit Ethernet adapter continues the existing Gigabit Ethernet support as both a LAN device as well as a cluster interconnect device.
+The DEGXA can also be used as a boot device.